google-deepmind/reverb/README.md

 The above image demonstrates one of the key benefits of Reverb-- a memory-efficient data model.
-Each timestep is only stored once on the server, even if it is referenced by multiple items in a single priority table or by multiple priority tables.
+Each timestep is only stored once on the server, even if it is referenced by multiple items in a single table or by multiple tables.
 Furthermore, the client only writes data to the server when necessary.

 ## Reverb in Practice